 One of the most intimidating parts of pickleball for many new players is the “fast game”.
 For many beginner pickleball players, the sport consists of mostly slow, dink shots and a control game and many points are won a slow volley.
 When new players come up against more aggressive advanced players, the fast game can throw them off and leave them wondering what to do.

-Understanding the natural flow of a more advanced picklegame can help you with your fast game strategy.
+Understanding the natural flow of a more advanced pickleball game can help you with your fast game strategy.
 If you are not strong at the fast game, patience is your ally.

 Wait until you have a good opportunity to take the upper hand in the point but once you commit to the fast game and most important: make sure your first shot is very solid.

 The common progression of a rally ended in a fast pickleball game has these 4 phases:

 Often times, once both teams have established position at the kitchen line, a long volley exchange ensues -mostly of of slow dinking which later progresses to the fast game (often after a shot is hit too high by one of the teams).

 The biggest and most common mistake is to return the ball too high.
 This provides a perfect opportunity for opponents to smash the ball, likely at your feet, making it very hard for you to return the shot.
 Keep your dink shots LOW and try to land them inside the No Volley Zone.